Witness: Shot Woman Was Defenseless

 ``They didn’t have to shoot that girl,″ Gray said. ``They think everything’s a gun.″

-The Tribune quoted unidentified sources as saying her account is consistent with other witness accounts of what happened the night the 26-year-old Haggerty died.
+Gray has not talked to investigators, the Tribune reported.
+However, it quoted unidentified sources as saying her account is consistent with other witness accounts of what happened the night the 26-year-old Haggerty died.